 The costumes (or vesha) in Kannada depend on characters depicted in the play (prasanga).
 It also depends on the Yakshagana style (tittu).
-Yakshagana costumes consist of headgear (Kirita or Pagade), Kavacha that decorates the chest, Buja Keerthi (armlets) that decorate the shoulders, and belts (Dabu)—all made up of light wood and covered with golden foil.
+Yakshagana costumes consist of headgear (Kirita or Pagade), Kavacha that decorates the chest, Buja Keerthi (armlets) that decorate the shoulders, and belts (Dabu)—all made up of light wood and covered with gold foil.

 The basic male costume consists of black loose-fitting pajama bottoms, strings of tiny bells wrapped securely around their ankles and a ten-yard red and golden yellow checked cloth.
 The cloth is wrapped and tied in a distinctive manner so that the performer may dance and perform according to the strenuous physical demands of his role.
 He also wears a short or long sleeve jacket of red, green, or dark blue according to his character type.
 His waist, chest, arm, and shoulder ornaments further serve to define him and the genre in which he performs.
 Elaborate and distinctive lotus-shaped headdresses wrapped and tied entirely by the actor signify exactly what character he is playing.
 Makeup is yet another way for spectators to identify one character from another.